mcinglis/libpp/README.md

 The [GPL](https://gnu.org/licenses/gpl.html) was designed to ensure that the software stays free software; "to ensure that every user has freedom".
 The GPL's protections may have sufficed in 1990, but they don't in 2014.
 The GPL doesn't consider users of a web service to be users of the software implementing that server.
 Thankfully, the [AGPL](https://www.gnu.org/licenses/agpl.html) does.

-The AGPL ensures that if Libpp is used to implement a web service, then the entire source code of that web service must be made available.
+The AGPL ensures that if Libpp is used to implement a web service, then the entire source code of that web service must be free software.
 This way, I'm not contributing to nonfree software, whether it's executed locally or provided over a network.

 ## License: AGPL